-A targeted training program is in place to inform these employees of their obligations under the Responsible Metals Program.
+A targeted training program is in place to inform these employees of their obligations under the Responsible Metals Program and must be completed annually for these employees active in their role at the time the training is deployed.
 The content of the training program is reviewed annually and updated as needed.
-An updated version of the fully bilingual online training Responsible Metals Program module was launched in August of 2023.
+An updated version of the fully bilingual online training Responsible Metals Program module was launched in August of 2024.
 The training was designed with a view to deliver training across a number of the Mint's business lines in support of the Responsible Metals Program.
+The training is considered to be mandatory for all employees to which it is assigned, however, this includes some employees who are not directly involved in the Responsible Metals Program at the Mint.
 Online training enables the Mint to maintain electronic training records, including the names of employees who completed the online training and respective dates of completion.
-One hundred and sixty-three employees out of one hundred and ninety-nine, for whom the training is mandatory, completed the training in 2023.
-We continue to monitor and follow-up with employees that have not completed the training
+Two hundred and thirty-four employees completed the training in 2024.

-The Mint's refinery has communicated the Responsible Metals Program requirements to all suppliers, and has engaged with them to ensure that materials received by the Mint for processing have been sourced responsibly, and not from illegal mining operations located in internationally designated conflict areas.
+The Mint's refinery has communicated the Responsible Metals Program requirements to all suppliers and has engaged with them to ensure that materials received by the Mint for processing have been sourced responsibly, and not from illegal mining operations located in internationally designated conflict areas.
 Additionally, the Mint has engaged with suppliers to obtain written confirmations of their Anti-Money Laundering (AML), Anti-Terrorist Financing (ATF) and Conflict Free Sourcing (CFS) policies, where available.
-The Mint has also engaged with all high-risk suppliers by way of conducting site visits at the time that a new high-risk supplier is onboarded and will undertake site visits as needed on a risk-based basis including in the event a customer's risk rating changes to high risk throughout the course of the business relationship due to new risks being identified or new regulatory or other (compliance) requirements.
-In the course of site visits, the Mint reviews and discusses the suppliers' AML/ATF/CFS policies and programs, and confirms business details previously provided by the suppliers.
+The Mint has also engaged with all high-risk suppliers by way of conducting site visits at the time that a new high-risk supplier is onboarded and will undertake site visits as needed on a risk-based basis including in the event a customer's risk rating changes to high risk for refining clients (site visits would not be done for a high risk trading customer) throughout the course of the business relationship due to new risks being identified or new regulatory or other (compliance) requirements.
+In the course of site visits, the Mint reviews and discusses the suppliers' AML/ATF/CFS policies and programs and confirms business details previously provided by the suppliers.

 As part of a site visit to a high-risk gold and/or silver supplier (mine or recycler), the Mint will conduct sample due diligence over transactions or the supplier's transaction records to ensure that the origin of gold is traceable within the supply chain, and follow-up site visit(s) for high-risk supply chains will be carried out within a reasonable timeframe, and the frequency of those will depend on the number and severity of issues identified in respect of the supplier.
-In 2023, two site visits were completed with two high-risk suppliers located in Canada who aggregate material from small-scale mining originating from Canada's north.

-The Mint has a whistle-blowing program that includes confidential and anonymous reporting using a third-party provider, ClearviewConnects.
+The Mint has a whistle-blowing program that includes confidential and anonymous reporting using a third-party provider..
 This is an enhanced means to make anonymous disclosures relating to the Responsible Metals Program or related to other wrongdoing, without fear of reprisal.
 The whistle-blowing program can be accessed from the Mint's website here.
 The Board receives quarterly updates on reports made through the whistleblowing service to ensure that appropriate action is being taken in regard to investigation and resolution of the allegations made.

-The Mint received a number of reports from the whistle-blowing service in 2023 but none in relation to the Responsible Metals Program.
-For employees of the Mint, wrongdoing reporting can also be done directly to Human Resources, their Manager, or under the statutory regime of the Public Servant Disclosure Protection Act ("PSDPA") either to the Mint's designated Senior Officer for Disclosures pursuant to PSDPA or to the Public Sector Integrity Commissioner of Canada.
+The Mint received a number of reports from the whistle-blowing service in 2024 but none in relation to the Responsible Metals Program.
+For employees of the Mint, wrongdoing reporting can also be done directly to Human Resources, their manager, or under the statutory regime of the Public Servant Disclosure Protection Act ("PSDPA") either to the Mint's designated Senior Officer for Disclosures pursuant to PSDPA or to the Public Sector Integrity Commissioner of Canada.